carpentries/instructor-training/_episodes/06-memory.md

 and asked to arrange them.
 Learners can then be told that they have all the lines they need save one, and so on.

-> ## Faded Examples
->
-> Construct a 3-step faded example to introduce an idea of your choice.
-> What problem-solving strategy does it teach?
-{: .challenge}

 > ## Parsons Problems
 >